 - An Important Announcement from Luminato’s Artistic Director, Naomi Campbell Staff October 19, 2022

 - Visual Artist Katharine Harvey Explores a New Medium with Drone Performances Artist Support October 14, 2022

 - The Slaight Family Foundation Commits $15M to Rejuvenate Theatre Companies Artist Support September 28, 2022

 Explore the Access Hub

 Luminato Festival Toronto is working hard to bring accessibility into the centre of what we do.
 We know this is a deep process that requires a long-term commitment.
 We are excited to share the Access Hub with you.

-Luminato Festival Toronto acknowledges that the land we gather on is the traditional territory of the Mississaugas of the Credit, the Chippewa and the Anishinaabeg, The Haudenosaunee Confederacy, the Wendat Confederacy, and all Indigenous peoples, both known and unknown.
+The land we gather on is the traditional territory of the Mississaugas of the Credit, the Chippewa, the Anishinaabeg, the Haudenosaunee Confederacy, the Wendat Confederacy, and many other Indigenous peoples, both known and unknown.
 This territory is subject to Treaty 13 and the Dish With One Spoon Wampum Belt Covenant and is home to many First Nations, Inuit and Métis peoples from across Turtle Island.